yacineb/derbit-mkt-data-poc/README.md

 Another approach is to install mongo db locally and run the app from visual studio

 > TEST service is not reliable through ws api.
 It worked perfectly for a bit of time and then stopped giving me Instruments Prices..
+It's very frutrating..

 ## REST Api